opengauss-mirror/docs/content/en/docs/Developerguide/reindex.md

 -   DATABASE

-    You are not advised to reindex a database in a transaction.
+    You can not  reindex a database in a transaction.

 -   SYSTEM

-    You are not advised to reindex system catalogs in transactions.
+    You can not reindex system catalogs in transactions.